ZackMagnotti/dungeons/arena-of-urrk/session.md

 The barkeep motions for other patrons to leave through front door.
 Once they are gone, he tells the party to wait here and goes through a back door.

-Suddenly, the sounds of heavy sliding stones fill the room.
+Suddenly, the party hears the sound of heavy sliding stones.

 # Arena